Foxconn announces U.S. manufacturing plant in Wisconsin

 Wisconsin state Senator Jennifer Shilling, a Democrat, questioned whether there is "legislative appetite for a $1 (billion) to $3 billion corporate welfare package...
 The bottom line is this company has a concerning track record of big announcements with little follow-through."

-Tai Jeng-wu, CEO of Foxconn's Japanese unit Sharp Corp (6753.T), said in June that six U.S. states were being evaluated for a possible location for a plant to make displays.
+Tai Jeng-wu, CEO of Foxconn's Japanese unit Sharp Corp, said in June that six U.S. states were being evaluated for a possible location for a plant to make displays.

 The United States has added 70,000 manufacturing jobs since November, bringing the total to nearly 12.4 million, but has not added any net factory jobs in the last two months, according to the Bureau of Labor Statistics.